EXCCoin/exccdata/README.md

 ## Important Note About Mempool

-Although there is mempool data collection and serving, it is **very important** to keep in mind that the mempool in your node (dcrd) is not likely to be exactly the same as other nodes' mempool.
-Also, your mempool is cleared out when you shutdown dcrd.
-So, if you have recently (e.g. after the start of the current ticket price window) started dcrd, your mempool _will_ be missing transactions that other nodes have.
+Although there is mempool data collection and serving, it is **very important** to keep in mind that the mempool in your node (exccd) is not likely to be exactly the same as other nodes' mempool.
+Also, your mempool is cleared out when you shutdown exccd.
+So, if you have recently (e.g. after the start of the current ticket price window) started exccd, your mempool _will_ be missing transactions that other nodes have.

 ## Command Line Utilities